Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: Introduction

 This paper is organized in the following manner.
 Section~\ref{sec_1} gives a brief introduction.
 Section~\ref{sec_2} provides an overview for $R_h=ct$ cosmology.
 Section~\ref{sec_3} presents the datasets employed in this study, along with the statistical methods used to compare the two cosmological models.
-This section also includes a discussion of the Hubble parameter, the Deceleration Parameter (DP), and the cosmic age, which are further analyzed to strengthen the conclusions of the paper.
+This section also includes a discussion of the Hubble parameter, the Deceleration Parameter (DP), the cosmic age, and consistency with the DESI DR2 observables which are further analyzed to strengthen the conclusions of the paper.
 Section~\ref{sec_4} summaries our findings after comparing the two models.
 Section~\ref{sec_5} provides our concluding remarks.